 Lymphoma in Pets: How CBD Can Help!

-Lymphoma is an aggressive cancer type that occurs in the lymphatic cells and quickly spreads through the remainder of the body.
-Despite its aggressive nature, Lymphoma is known to be one of the most treatable cancer types because it’s highly responsive to therapies.
+Lymphoma is a cancer type that occurs in the lymphatic cells and quickly spreads through the remainder of the body.
+Lymphoma is known to be one of the most treatable cancer types because it’s highly responsive to therapies.

 What is Lymphoma?

 Lymphoma occurs in cells known as lymphocytes (T-cells and B-cells) which are part of the immune system.
 They are a type of white blood cell which circulates throughout bodily fluid known as lymph.
 The T-cells and B-cells (lymphocytes) are responsible for ‘taking out the trash.’
 They fight and destroy bacteria in the body along with any other foreign substances they come in contact with.